resteasy/resteasy/README.md

 	mvn install

-Currently it can be built using JDK 1.8 and 9.
+Currently it can be built using JDK 1.8 and 11.
+If you don't have the JBoss Nexus repository configured in your own local Maven settings, you might need to add enable the 'jboss-repository' profile:

+       mvn -Pjboss-repository install

 ### Requirements
 - Java Cryptography Extension [JCE](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)